 What & Why?

-Regional Parks Department, in partnership with the Agricultural Preservation and Open Space District, is proposing a regional park and open space preserve on properties that include portions of Mark West, Porter and Mill Creeks.
-The Open Space District currently owns 822.5 acres including open meadows, oak woodlands, and evergreen forests.
+Regional Parks Department is planning a regional park and open space preserve on properties that include portions of Mark West, Porter and Mill Creeks.
+The property includes open meadows, oak woodlands, and evergreen forests.
+The park and preserve will protect scenic and natural resources and provide recreation and education opportunities about 20 minutes from downtown Santa Rosa.